 Russian spy ship now off Virginia coast

-The vessel's presence 30 miles south of a U.S. Navy submarine base in New London, Connecticut drew international headlines this week even though U.S. officials were not concerned by the ship's operations, which are in international waters.
-On Tuesday, the Russian spy ship had positioned itself east of Long Island about 30 miles south of the New London submarine base.
+The Russian spy ship Viktor Leonov is no longer off the coast of Connecticut, but has moved southward to a position northeast of Norfolk, Virginia.
+The vessel's presence 30 miles south of a U.S. Navy submarine base in New London, Connecticut drew international headlines this week even though U.S. officials were not concerned by the ship's On Tuesday, the Russian spy ship had positioned itself east of Long Island about 30 miles south of the New London submarine base.

 Add your comments below